 I mix the olive oil-turmeric-avocado-pepper paste in a small area of the skillet as the first ingredient.
 The veggies can vary but I normally include one onion, one tomato, one head of garlic, a thumb of ginger, a bit of red cayenne pepper, one half red bell pepper, one carrot, and about three cups of chopped greens such as spinach, kale, chard, green beans, cabbage, broccoli or cauliflower.
-Bring the ingredients to a boil in the covered skillet and cook until the greens are edible (up to 20 minutes).
+Bring the ingredients to a boil in the covered skillet and cook until the greens are edible (about 10 minutes).
 I then crack two eggs on top, cover, and cook for another minute or so until the eggs are as you like them.
 Wow!
 This meal is bursting with nutrition and will keep you running at full steam until 6 pm.

 By the way, I highly recommend that you drink and cook with distilled water.
 I have found that perceptions of mineral deficiency resulting from distilled water consumption are not true.
 You will get plenty of minerals from your fresh vegetables and Himalayan salt.
 I purchased a home distiller which produces more than enough water every night for the following day.
 Shown below is a photo linked to the one I have and highly recommend.